Tughril I: Architectural activities

+Tughril Tower

+After achieving a series of significant successes and attaining an exceptional position with the support of Amid al-Mulk and the title “al-Sultan al-Mu‘azzam” (“The Glorious Sultan”), Tughril, contrary to nomadic traditions, came to require a grand mausoleum befitting a king.
+To this end, a mausoleum known as the Tughril Tower was built for him in the city of Ray, which served as his capital.

+Seljuk architecture exhibits various forms and styles, and the Tughril Tower was constructed in the form of a tower-mausoleum decorated with vertical projections, a characteristic of one of these styles.
+These projections cover both the interior and exterior surfaces of the tower.
+The Tughril Tower is regarded as one of the finest examples of Seljuk architecture.
+Its exterior is designed as a 24-pointed star, with the body consisting of convex, triangular-shaped projections.
+The structure stands approximately 21 meters high with a diameter of 16 meters.
+Its interior is circular in layout, and the cylindrical body is covered with brickwork.

 Legacy

 Sultan Tughril was undoubtedly a military genius.
 Though his military campaigns inflicted serious damage on the productive forces of many conquered states, they paved the way for the establishment of the first powerful medieval empire of the Turks that linked "the East and the West".
 The formation of a vast empire objectively led to important changes in socio-economic, political and cultural life.
 The role of the landowning aristocracy markedly increased.
 Gradually, a new apparatus of state administration and an imperial system of civil and military administration took shape.
+Before the advent of the Seljuks, Iran was divided between several warring local powers, such as the Buyids, Kakuyids and Ghaznavids.
+As a result, it suffered from continuous war and destruction.
+However, under Tughril peace and prosperity were brought to the country and to Mesopotamia, a transition that was further reinforced due to the Seljuks' assimilation to Iranian-Muslim culture.

 Tughril's conquests had an impact on the lives of not only the people of annexed states, but also the nomads themselves, who participated in the establishment of the new state.
 Noticeable changes in the life of the Oguz-Turkmen tribes occurred as they settled in Khorasan, Iran, Iraq, Syria, Transcaucasia and Asia Minor.
 The transition of compact groups of nomads to a semi-settled and sedentary life and agriculture took place.
 The old tribal ties broke up; feudal relations received a new incentive for further development, although remnants of archaic institutions remained for a long time.
 The Seljuk nobility began to gradually merge with the feudal aristocracy of the conquered lands.